MashNagesh/DAND/P4-Exploratory DA- Using R/RedWine-v1.md

 ### Description 2:

 Citric acid(X-axis) has a positive corelation with fixed acidity(y-axis) since it is a part of acidity value.
-Just a casual observation will lead to make us believe that the better quality wines have a higher fixed acidity ,but this is mostly because of a higher citric acid presence with most of the high rated wines having a citric acid content of over 0.27
+Just a casual observation will lead to make us believe that the better quality wines have a higher fixed acidity ,but this is mostly because of a higher citric acid presence with most of the high rated wines having a citric acid content of over 0.27.WE can see that the regression lines of the higher quality wines have a higher slope showing the increase in citric acid content and fixed acidity for better quality wines.
+The same is cooroborated  above using table values

 ### Plot 3